elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 --out sock_recvmsg_syscalls.png --inverse
 ```

-We use the `--until_function` to stop drawing when the call chain reaches a function call whose name looks like a system call.
-Also, we use the `--colorize` to highlight such function calls.
+We use the `--until_function` to stop drawing when the call chain reaches a function call whose name looks like a system call, that is, the function name begins with '__x64_sys'.
+Also, we use the `--colorize` option to highlight such function calls in the resulting output graph.
 The `--merge_edges` is used to reduce noise by including only one association between two function calls for cases where there would be many.

 <img src=sock_recvmsg_syscalls.png>
 <br /><br />

-The output graph shows that there are three syscalls, whose call chain might reach `sock_recvmsg`: `__x64_sys_recvfrom`, `__x64_sys_recv`, and `__x64_sys_socketcall` defined at net/socket.c:2066, net/socket.c:2077, and net/socket.c:2852 respectively.
+The output graph shows that there are three syscalls whose call chain might reach `sock_recvmsg`: `__x64_sys_recvfrom`, `__x64_sys_recv`, and `__x64_sys_socketcall` defined at net/socket.c:2066, net/socket.c:2077, and net/socket.c:2852 respectively.